 Usually, the best treatment is to remove the pheochromocytoma.

 Pheochromocytomas may be quite small.
 However, even a small pheochromocytoma can produce large amounts of potent catecholamines.
 Catecholamines are hormones such as adrenaline (epinephrine), norepinephrine, and dopamine, which tend to greatly increase blood pressure and heart rate and cause other symptoms usually associated with life-threatening situations.

 Doctors may not suspect a pheochromocytoma, because almost half of the people have no symptoms other than persistent high blood pressure.
-However, when high blood pressure occurs in a young person, comes and goes, or accompanies other symptoms of pheochromocytoma, doctors may request certain laboratory tests.
+However, when high blood pressure occurs in a young adult, comes and goes, or accompanies other symptoms of pheochromocytoma, doctors may request certain laboratory tests.
 For example, the level of certain catecholamines or products created when these catecholamines are broken down may be measured in blood or urine samples.

 If the level of catecholamines is high, computed tomography (CT), magnetic resonance imaging (MRI), or another imaging test can help locate the pheochromocytoma.
 A test using injected radioactive chemicals that tend to accumulate in pheochromocytomas can also be useful.
 A scan is then done to see where the radioactive chemicals are.

 If the pheochromocytoma is cancerous and has spread, chemotherapy rarely cures the tumor.
-Newer chemotherapy drugs such as temozolomide and sunitinib seem to help slow the tumor’s growth.
+Some chemotherapy drugs such as temozolomide and sunitinib seem to help slow the tumor’s growth.
 Treatment with radioisotopes such as metaiodobenzylguanidine (MIBG) or radioactive octreotide that target the tumor tissue can also be highly effective.
-The dangerous effects of the excess catecholamines secreted by the tumor can almost always be blocked by continuing to take phenoxybenzamine or a similar drug, such as doxazosin, and beta-blockers.
+The dangerous effects of the excess catecholamines secreted by the tumor can almost always be blocked by continuing to take phenoxybenzamine or a similar medication, such as doxazosin, and beta-blockers.